She's currently the only Black woman leading a state military. Here's how it happened

 It's a journey that has taken Birckhead from her life growing up on Maryland's Eastern Shore to her role today as adjutant general — the top military position in the state.

-And with her appointment in April by Gov. Wes Moore, Birckhead became the only Black woman in the country to lead a state military, responsible for the combat readiness of 4,600 soldiers.
+And with her appointment in April by Gov. Wes Moore, Birckhead became the only Black woman in the country to lead a state military, responsible for the combat readiness of 4,600 soldiers and airmen/or guard members.

 "The Adjutant General is the leader of Maryland's Military, and I am very confident in Janeen's ability to do just that — lead.
 Her record proves her readiness to serve at the highest-ranking military position in the state of Maryland," Moore said when he announced her nomination.